UbuntuUbuntu Based

 Step 4.
 Installing PostgreSQL.

-By default, PostgreSQL is available on Ubuntu 22.04 base repository.
+By default, PostgreSQL is available on the Ubuntu 22.04 base repository.
 Now run the following command below to install the latest version of PostgreSQL to your system:

 sudo apt install postgresql postgresql-contrib